sourmash-bio/sourmash/doc/command-line.md

 to pick the ksize and moltype to use for your search.
 Where possible, scaled values will be made compatible.

+### Selecting signatures

+(sourmash v4.3.0 and later)

+sourmash is built to work with very large collections of signatures, and you may want to select (or exclude) specific signatures from search or other operations, based on their name.
+This can be done without modifying the collections themselves via the `--include-db-pattern` and `--exclude-db-pattern` arguments to many sourmash commands, including `search`, `gather`, `compare`, `prefetch`, and `sig extract`.

+In brief, `sourmash search ... --include <pattern>` will search only those database signatures that match `<pattern>` in their `name`, `filename`, or `md5` strings.
+Here, `<pattern>` can be either a substring or a regular expression.

+Note that `--include-db-pattern` and `--exclude-db-pattern` rely on collection manifests, which are automatically generated for most collection types.

 ### Using picklists to subset large collections of signatures

+(sourmash v4.2.0 and later)

-As of sourmash 4.2.0, many commands support *picklists*, a feature by which you can select or "pick out" signatures based on values in a CSV file.
+Many commands support *picklists*, a feature by which you can select or "pick out" signatures based on values in a CSV file.
 This is typically used to index, extract, or search a subset of a large collection where modifying the collection itself isn't desired.

 For example,
 ```